jamesdesigns/james-graphql-server/README.md

 # SpaceX Product Prisma Server
 The SpaceX datastore contains 25 items.
-This can be found in the folder seed/spacexdata.json file.
+This file can be found in the folder seed/spacexdata.json file.

 ## To start the server:
+ 1. npm install
- 1. npm dockerStart
+ 2. npm dockerStart
- 2. npm run deploy
+ 3. npm run deploy

 Enter localhost:4466 in the browser to test mutations